sxijyoti/git-ws/git-in-action.md

 If you haven't installed Git yet, don't worry!
 We have some scripts for you that you could run to download Git and also set an SSH key for the same!

+> [!NOTE]
-NOTE: Use the username and email you use for Github, or it would lead to errors!
+> Use the username and email you use for Github, or it would lead to errors!

 ### For Windows